 My name is Steven Goetz and I am a freelance reporter and photographer based in Toronto.

-Potential employers can find my resume and writing samples here.
+My resume and some writing samples can be found here.

-Lots of my work is still caught in a netherworld between this site and its many former permutations, but it will all slowly be added and available soon.
+Lots of my work is still caught in a netherworld between this site and its many former permutations, but will all be added and available soon.

-In the meantime, here are a few things to look at right now:
+In the meantime, here are a few things to check out right now: